SystemsApproach/5G/ran.rst

 The next step is understanding how the functionality outlined above is partitioned between physical elements, and hence, “split” across centralized and distributed locations.
-Although the 3GPP standard allows for multiple split-points, the partition shown in :numref:`Figure %s <fig-split-ran>` is the one being actively pursued by the operator-led O-RAN (Open RAN) Alliance.
+The dominant option has historically been "no split," with the entire pipeline shown in :numref:`Figure %s <fig-pipeline>` running in the base station.
+Going forward, the 3GPP standard has been extended to allow for multiple split-points, with the partition shown in :numref:`Figure %s
+<fig-split-ran>` being actively pursued by the operator-led O-RAN
+(Open RAN) Alliance.
 It is the split we adopt throughout the rest of this book.

 .. _fig-split-ran:
 .. figure:: figures/Slide15.png